zaidurrehman/MastersThesis/README.md

 using CNN’s ability for solving localization and semantic segmentation problems.

 ## CNN architecutre known as U-Net [1]
-U-Net with five levels of resolution was used during this project.
+U-Net, with five levels of resolution, was used during this project.
 ![U-Net architecture](https://github.com/zaidurrehman/MastersThesis/blob/master/misc/architecture.png)

 For more details, take a look at the PDFs.